awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 ## Implement scenario 3<a name="VPC_Scenario3_Implementation"></a>

-To implement scenario 3, get information about your customer gateway, and create the VPC using the VPC wizard\.
-The VPC wizard creates a Site\-to\-Site VPN connection for you with a customer gateway and virtual private gateway\.
+To implement scenario 3, get information about your customer gateway and create the VPC\.

 These procedures include optional steps for enabling and configuring IPv6 communication for your VPC\.
 You do not have to perform these steps if you do not want to use IPv6 in your VPC\.